Frequently Asked Questions

 This is the preferred age for piano lessons to start for many teachers.
 Hands are bigger and dexterity is developing.

-By this age, students are usually reading well, basic maths are understood, the difference between right and left is known, and homework tasks are usually managed well.
+By this age, students are usually reading well, basic maths is understood, the difference between right and left is known, and homework tasks are usually managed well.
 Concentration ability has increased.

 Age 9-11